International Detention Coalition

 The International Detention Coalition (IDC) is an incorporated not-for-profit organization, forming a network of more than 400 non-governmental organizations, faith-based groups, academics and individuals that provide legal, social, medical and other services, carry out research and reporting, and undertake advocacy and policy work on behalf of refugees, asylum seekers and migrants.
-These groups and individuals from more than 50 countries, have come together to form the IDC to share information and promote good practices and the greater use of international and regional human rights standards and principles as they relate to the detention of refugees, asylum seekers and migrants.
+These groups and individuals from more than 100 countries, have come together to form the IDC to share information and promote good practices and the greater use of international and regional human rights standards and principles as they relate to the detention of refugees, asylum seekers and migrants.
 This includes advocating for greater respect for the human rights of detainees, preventing and limiting the use of, seeking alternatives to, and using the least restrictive forms of, immigration detention.

 The IDC Secretariat is based in Melbourne, Australia, with regional consultants based internationally.

 Mission

-The IDC aims to promote greater protection of and respect for the human rights of those held in detention and to raise awareness of detention policies and practices.
-It also aims to promote the use of international and regional human rights standards and principles as they relate to the detention of refugees, asylum seekers and migrants.
+The IDC mission is to end immigration detention and advance rights-based alternatives, advocating for the human rights of affected individuals in partnership with civil society, governments, and UN agencies, with a vision of a world free from immigration detention where all migrants live with rights and dignity.
 The Coalition reaches these objectives through networking, advocacy, raising public awareness and researching and reporting on issues worldwide relating to the detention of refugees, asylum seekers and migrants.

 Vision and objectives

-For the period 2008-2010, IDC members identified three core priorities:
+For the period 2023-2028, IDC members identified four core priorities: